 Henry Bernard Davis Kettlewell (1907-1979)

-Formerly a medical practitioner and keen amateur entomologist, Dr Kettlewell emigrated from England to South Africa to carry out research at the International Locust Control Centre.
+A keen amateur entomologist and former doctor, Dr Kettlewell emigrated from England to South Africa to carry out research at the International Locust Control Centre.

 Later he was appointed to a senior research fellowship at Oxford and it was there that he carried out his famous studies on industrial melanism in the peppered moth.